arlac77/svelte-guard-history-router/README.md

 ## nameValueStore

-Create a named object wich can act as a store.
+Create a named object which also acts as a store.

 ### Parameters